rwxrob/keg/testdata/samplekeg/1/README.md

 | Table         | `|`              | All but Lede
 | Paragraph     | None             | All but URL

 Take a moment to identify these different block types in this document.
+A full description and example of each is included below after the summaries of spans and links.

 ***Some blocks are limited in their placement in relation to one other and the body as a whole.*** These limitations provide stronger semantic meaning and avoid well-known editing, parsing, and rendering pitfalls.